turingschool/career-development-curriculum/module_four/negotiations.md

 **Keep in Mind:**

-  * Don’t negotiate too high, so you don’t waste that extra money you could’ve negotiated earlier
   * Negotiating just an extra $1000 or two isn't worth it -- it doesn’t even out to a lot of money.
 It could make you look petty.
 You don't want to ruin a relationship over it
   * There’s always a (small) chance that someone can rescind an offer, but it's very unlikely -- it’s costly to the company to take that back.
     * If a company rescinds simply because you brought up the conversation while you were respectful, that was probably a red flag and you dodged a bullet